dmigranov/Torus3D/README.md

 <img src="/movement_ell.gif">
 </p>
 <p align="center">
 <i>Movement in elliptical space.
-The elliptical space can be seen as the spherical space with its antipodal points identified; thus, its volume is two times less. </i>
+The elliptical space can be seen as the spherical space with its antipodal points identified; thus, its volume is two times less.
+That's the reason for the fog effect looking different compared to the spherical case.</i>
 </p>